 16. GOLDEN GATE FORTUNE COOKIE FACTORY

-Did you know that fortune cookies were first made in California in the 1890s or early 1900s?
-If you want a deep dive into how they’re made, stop by the Golden Gate Fortune Cookie Factory in Chinatown for a free tour to learn more about the process and grab a few free samples on your way out.
+Well, if you want a deep dive into how they’re made, stop by the Golden Gate Fortune Cookie Factory in the bustling neighborhood of Chinatown for a free tour to learn more about the process and grab a few free samples on your way out.

 A variety of different fortune cookies are also available for purchase in their store.